-Thankfully, though, advancements like the Pap test and vaccine for the human papillomavirus are helping with early detection and increasing cervical cancer survival rates.
-But for the other 354 days each year when you're not at the OB-GYN's office, what are some of the signs and symptoms of ovarian cancer we should look out for?
-We spoke with Dr. Stephanie V. Blank — a gynecological oncologist and professor of gynecologic oncology in the department of obstetrics, gynecology and reproductive sciences at the Icahn School of Medicine at Mount Sinai and director of Women's Health at Mount Sinai Downtown, Chelsea Center — to find out.
+Thankfully, advancements like the Pap test and vaccine for the human papillomavirus are helping with early detection and increasing cervical cancer survival rates.
+But for the other 364 days each year when you’re not at the OB-GYN’s office, it’s important to be aware of the symptoms of cervical cancer.

-According to Blank, one of the main signs of cervical cancer is abnormal bleeding — including bleeding after sex and bleeding between menstrual periods.
-If you're experiencing these symptoms, she says you should see a doctor for an exam.
-However, "if it comes monthly at a predictable time," it is likely related to menstruation, she adds.
-The ACS lists other symptoms, such as bloating, abdominal or pelvic pain, trouble eating or feeling full quickly and frequent or urgent urination.
+One of the main signs of cervical cancer is abnormal bleeding, according to Dr. Stephanie V. Blank, a gynecological oncologist and professor of gynecologic oncology in the department of obstetrics, gynecology and reproductive sciences at the Icahn School of Medicine at Mount Sinai and director of Women’s Health at Mount Sinai Downtown, Chelsea Center.
+This includes bleeding after sex and bleeding between menstrual periods.
+If you’re experiencing these symptoms, she says you should see a doctor for an exam.
+However, “if it comes monthly at a predictable time,” it is likely related to menstruation, she tells SheKnows.

 The first step in the process of getting a cervical cancer diagnosis is through a Pap smear, which Blank explains is used to determine if the person needs a closer inspection of their cervix and a biopsy.
 The actual diagnosis happens through the biopsy — sampling a piece of tissue.